 Family Safety Resources

-As devoted as we are to the protection of children within the Church, we also understand the importance of empowering families with information and resources that support children’s safety in their home and social life as well.
+The Diocese of San José is devoted to the protection of children both within our Church and our communities.
+As we work to ensure safe environments in our parishes and schools, we also understand the importance of empowering families with information and resources that support children’s safety in their home and social life as well.
 In recognizing the power of prevention, we hope to support families as parents and caregivers juggle the demanding challenges of raising children, now more so than ever.